Join Our Team!

 Submit a cover letter indicating how you satisfy the minimum and desirable qualifications, CV, completed application form (button below) and a copy of transcripts (official transcripts will be required upon hire) to Angela Haeusler at email@example.com.

-We will begin reviewing applications on November 9 and continue until the positions are filled.
+We will begin reviewing applications on Monday, November 22nd, 2021, at noon (HST) and continue until the positions are filled.